marwannelsayed/DocEx/README.md

 ```bash
 python app.py
 ```
-This downloads email and invoice images from Kaggle and creates `training_dataset.csv`.
+This downloads email and non-email document images from Kaggle and creates `training_dataset.csv` with balanced sampling (all emails + 100 files per non-email folder).

 ### 2. Train the Classifier
 ```bash
 python train_classifier.py
 ```
-This trains a PyTorch neural network and saves the model.
+This trains a PyTorch neural network for binary email classification and saves the model.

 ### 3. Test Classifications
 ```bash